okx/proof-of-reserves-v2/doc/solution.md

     style n23 fill:#55ff33,stroke:#333,stroke-width:2px;
     style root fill:#33d1ff,stroke:#333,stroke-width:2px;
 ```
+- square means account node
+- circle means internal node
+- tilt square means padded node
+**note**: we pad by empty if the actual users number does not fit to a perfect GMST.

-we divide all users into different batches.
-Let `N` be the total number of users; and `M` be the `batch_size`.
+we divide all users into different batches. within each batch, we construct a binary tree, with each user's `account` as tree leaf. all roots of batch tree will form a `recursive_tree`, whose branch numbers can be configured (denotes by `Q`); Let `N` be the total number of users; and `M` be the batch size. in above's example, `N=24`, `M=4`, `Q=4`;

 ### batch tree
-within each batch, we construct a binary tree, with each user's `account` as tree leaf. the data strucure of one `account` would be
+ the data strucure of one `account` would be
 ```rust
 pub struct Account {
     pub id: String, // 256 bit hex string